pytest plugin for regression tests

 Now the next execution of py.test will succeed:

-Another way to record output is the regtest_redirect fixture:
+Another way to record output is to capture all output to

 You can reset recorded output of files and functions individually as: